kashyapsubramanian/DAND-Term-2-Project-1/README.md

 4. Provide one or two visualizations that show the distribution of the sample data.
 Write one or two sentences noting what you observe about the plot or plots.
 5. Now, perform the statistical test and report your results.
 What is your confidence level or Type I error associated with your test?
 What is your conclusion regarding the hypotheses you set up?
 Did the results match up with your expectations?
 Hint: Think about what is being measured on each individual, and what statistic best captures how an individual reacts in each environment.
 6. Optional: What do you think is responsible for the effects observed?
 Can you think of an alternative or similar task that would result in a similar effect?
 Some research about the problem will be helpful for thinking about these two questions!

+## Contents

+The project folder contains the following files
+1. Jupyter notebook
+2. PDF generated from notebook
+3. Dataset